 Looking to import a car from Japan to Canada?

-This guide covers everything you need to know from Canada’s 15-Year Import Rule, taxes, shipping costs, and registration requirements to the most popular Japanese cars imported into Canada in 2026.
+This guide covers everything you need to know, from Canada’s 15-Year import rule, taxes, shipping costs, and registration requirements to the most popular Japanese cars imported into Canada in 2026.

 Whether you’re a first-time importer looking for value or a JDM enthusiast chasing your dream car, you’ll learn how to navigate the process, avoid costly mistakes, and import with confidence.